What is Embedded Finance and Embedded Fintech?

 Embedded fintech is the integration of fintech solutions into financial institution services and processes.
 Many people will think embedded finance and embedded fintech are synonymous.
 However, they’re two different concepts.

-The difference is in the industries they’re adopted.
+The difference is in the industries they’re adopted by.
 Embedded finance integrates financial services into non-financial business processes, while embedded fintech integrates fintech solutions into the processes of an institution in the finance industry.

 Embedded fintech opportunities for financial institutions include subscription management, bill negotiation services, wealth transfer management, data breach and identity protection, and cryptocurrency investing.